Dale Dickey

 Diana Dale Dickey is an American character actor who has worked in theater, film, and television.
-She began her career on stage, performing in the 1989 Broadway version of The Merchant of Venice, before appearing in popular revivals of A Streetcar Named Desire, Sweeney Todd and more off-Broadway and in regional theaters.
+She began her career on stage, performing in the 1989 Broadway version of The Merchant of Venice, before appearing in popular revivals of A Streetcar Named Desire, Steel Magnolias, Sweeney Todd and more off-Broadway and in regional theaters.
 She's the recipient of two Ovation Awards for her stage work in Los Angeles.

 Known as a "consummate character actor," Dickey made her screen debut in 1995.
 She won the Independent Spirit Award for Best Supporting Female for her breakthrough performance as Merab in the 2010 independent drama film Winter's Bone.
-Over her career, she has appeared in more than 60 movies, most notably Changeling (2008), Super 8 (2011), Iron Man 3 (2013), Regression (2015), Hell or High Water (2016), Leave No Trace (2018) and Bloodline (2018).
+Over her career, she has appeared in more than 60 movies, most notably Changeling (2008), Super 8 (2011), Iron Man 3 (2013), Regression (2015), Hell or High Water (2016), Leave No Trace (2018), Bloodline (2018) and No Exit (2022).
 Her television credits including recurring roles on My Name Is Earl (2005–09), Breaking Bad (2009), True Blood (2012–13), Justified (2014), and Claws (2017–22).
 She also was a regular cast member on the second season of the HBO comedy series Vice Principals (2017), co-starred in the Netflix miniseries Unbelievable (2019), and featured in Amazon's 2022 comedy-series reboot of A League of Their Own.

 Dickey received widespread acclaim from critics for her lead performance in the 2022 romantic drama film A Love Song, for which she received the Chlotrudis Award for Best Actress and was nominated for the Independent Spirit Award for Best Lead Performance and the Gotham Independent Film Award for Outstanding Lead Performance.
+In 2023 she played the leading role in the thriller film The G. For her performance as Rosemary in the Apple TV+ series, Widow's Bay, Dickey was nominated for a 2026 Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series.

 Early life

 Diana Dale Dickey was born in Knoxville, Tennessee, and attended Bearden High School.
 She played several roles in high school productions, notably as Emily in Our Town.
+According to the Knoxville News Sentinel, Dickey likely made her acting debut in a Clarence Brown Theater production of "Oliver!" in 1972.
 She later attended the University of Tennessee from 1979 to 1984, but left to pursue her acting career.
 On December 10, 2015, she returned to the University of Tennessee as a guest speaker, where she gave the commencement speech to Fall graduates, and was awarded an honorary Master of Fine Arts degree from the university.